 - Harpoon Brewery | Address: 306 Northern Avenue, Boston, MA

-- Downeast Cider House: Tours of Downeast take place weekly from Thursday to Sunday, they’re free, and they fill up instantly.
-Important: If you’re planning to visit the brewery, you need to reserve a spot at least four weeks in advance.
-It is so worth it, you guys – there are also free tastings of their year-round blends, as well as seasonal favorites.
+- Downeast Cider House: Tours of Downeast take place weekly from Thursday to Sunday, they cost $9 and fill up quick.
+Important: If you’re planning to visit the cider house, you need to reserve a spot at least four weeks in advance.
+It is so worth it, you guys – the tour includes history, awful jokes, and tastings of their year-round blends and seasonal favorites.
 From the winter blend with cinnamon, nutmeg, and oak, to tap-room favorites like wild berry, inspired by Maine, there is always something new and delicious.

 - Downeast Cider House | Address: 256 Marginal Street, Boston, MA